Cravsi/CI-MSP1-CastleStringQuartet/README.md

 <br>

 ### Device Testing
-The following devices were used to test the site:
+In addition to various devices resolutions being testing through the **Responsive Design Mode** tool in Mozilla Firefox the following devices were used to test the site:
+- Moto G8           [720x1560px]
+- Oppo AX7          [1080x2340px]
+- iPhone 13         [1170x2532px]
+- Galaxy Note 20    [1080x2400px]
+The website performed well on all these devices.
+No unexpected errors were found and responsiveness was good.
 <br>

 ### Browser Compatibility
 The following devicese were used to test the site:
+- Mozilla Firefox
+- Google Chrome
+- Microsoft Edge
+The website performed well on all these browsers.
+No unexpected errors were found and responsiveness was good.
 <br>

 ### Testing User Stories